 “... to equip the saints for works of service, so that the body of Christ may be built up... to become mature, attaining to the whole measure of Christ.” – Ephesians 4:12-13.

 At the end of 2015, Marta’s appointment in East Africa was one of the positions discontinued as part of budget cuts within PC(USA) Presbyterian World Mission division.
 Convinced that God was still calling her to continue on in Kenya, she became a partner with TAP (The Antioch Partners) in July 2016.
-Marta has two Kenyan children adopted from birth: son Justin (now in university), and daughter Imani (in high school), along with an older foster son, Steven, who has finished university and is busy setting up small businesses in IT (Information Technology) in Kenya and Tanzania.
+Marta has two Kenyan children adopted from birth: son Justin (now in university), and daughter Imani (in high school), along with an older foster son, Steven, who has finished university in Kenya and is doing freelance work in IT (Information Technology).

 Before Kenya, from 1982 to 1994 Marta served as Director of Campus Ministries at Seattle Pacific University, was a parish associate at University Presbyterian Church in Seattle, and continues as a clergy member of Seattle Presbytery.
 She holds a B.A. degree in art, religious studies and secondary education from Lewis and Clark College in Portland, Oregon, and a Master of Divinity degree from Fuller Theological Seminary, with a concentration in Christian Formation and Discipleship.
-Her doctorate (Ed.D. in Educational Leadership) was earned from Seattle University, and she later completed a Postgraduate Diploma in African Studies at Tangaza College in Kenya, accredited through St. Mary’s University in Minnesota.
+Her doctorate (Ed.D. in Educational Leadership) was earned from Seattle University, and she later completed a Postgraduate Diploma in African Studies at Tangaza College in Kenya.

 To donate by check to Marta’s Support: